autistic-symposium/blockchain-science-py/trading-bots-and-scripts/cointegration/README.md

 <br>

-example of output for ETHUSDT vs. BTCUSDT:
+Example of output for ETHUSDT vs. BTCUSDT:

 ```
 ℹ️ Cointegration loaded from results/cointegration_results.csv